emporous/community/docs/design.md

 With query optimization and backward compatability in mind, we have the following requirements:
 - This must retain the V2 structure with standalone blob storage
 - This will need an indexing service to optimize certain types of queries (e.g. attributes)

 ### RBAC
 The multi-tenant design of container registries will not change with the addition of attribute queries.
 Repository-scoped permissions should still be used and when returning artifact results, the result set should be filtered by what is viewable to the user.
 In other words, owners will be able to choose to make artifacts public.
 ### Query scoping
 On the client side, scoping queries to namespace and repositories will be supported.
 ## CLI/Client Libraries
 We have existing CLI and library code bases that manage single and linked artifacts.
 These will continue to be used to publish single artifact and manage local storage.
 The CLI/libraries will be extended to interface with the proposed API changes.
-## Local Storage Solution
-- V2 Compatability
-- Mimics V3 functionality using an embedded database
-- Descriptors are stored in the database and used to create aggregates that can be published as a single unit.
-## Service Manager
+## Service Layer
-- Manages running gRPC services
-### Service - Policy Engine
-> Question: Could this be an OPA Plugin?

-Component information or any attestations on content add little to no value if that information is not used for security gating.
-The policy engine allows users to configure and enforce policy based on the existence of these artifacts and their contents.

-### Service - Artifact Manager
-The purpose of the artifact manager service is to act as a proxy for existing package managers and installation tooling.
-This can also be used for clients that do not have knowledge of artifact publishing and manipulation.
+The service layer will act as a smart proxy in front the OCI-compliant registry that will interact with clients.

-## UOR Concepts
+## Emporous Concepts

+### Attributes
+OCI already has the concept of annotations.
+However, it does not allow for hierarchical or typed information stored.
+Attributes would be a JSON representation of metadata associated with an artifact that can have a defined schema or be schemaless.
+Attributes would be used for searching, filtering, and selection.
+An example of this approach would be Kubernetes annotation vs labels.
+Both fields are supported, but only labels are indexed.
+JSON formatted metadata allows for JSON schema to be used for data validation and generation.
+This can be useful when correlating data like [SLSA provenance](https://slsa.dev/provenance/v0.1#schema) or [CVE data](https://github.com/CVEProject/automation-working-group/blob/master/cve_json_schema/DRAFT-JSON-file-format-v4.md).

+> Note: OCI Annotations can be used with JSON-formatted string values, but this approach can lead the manifest to become less readable.

+**Why are attributes stored in the manifest?**
+Attribute must be factored into the content address of the artifact to ensure they cannot be changed after publishing.

+Attributes may not only hold descriptive data about content, but compliance, build, or runtime information.
+In this use-case, having immutable artifact attributes ensure that deployments are deterministic and helps to mitigate the risk of an attribute-based TOCTOU attack or metadata-based attacks.

-### Attribute Schemas
+#### Attribute grouping

-Schema Type is part of an attribute set.
-Each schema has an id and in order for an artifact to be compliant, it must have schema type and value declarations that matches the validating schema.
-Referencing schema by the ID in the manifest allows the schema source to come from anywhere (i.e. remote reference, a local file, structs in code).

-Schema enables consistency and shared attribute meaning for artifact publishers.
-Schemas can also be used in the generation of other configuration files such as a dataset configuration file or an attribute query.

-Each published schema will be discoverable by its attributes which will identification, description, and category.
+Attributes can be grouped using JSON objects.
+Emporous will group the attribute using the schema ID as the root key.
+This allows for additional filtering by schema, if desired.
+Attributes grouping also adds support for individual signing options (e.g. DSSE envelopes) much like software attestation bundles.

+### Dynamic Schema Registration

+Attribute schemas can be used at artifact build time to ensure that the attributes provided and gathered are formatted as expected.
+JSON Schema would be published just like any other content which makes them discoverable through the attributes API.

-#### Core Schema
+#### Static Schema Validation

-UOR has a core schema that will be validated during publish time.
-All artifacts will require this information to be consumable.
-Part of the core schema include component information.

-### Multi-Schema

-Option 1: The schema type would be an array of schema IDs as defined by the publisher.
-Option 2: The publisher defines core schema and schemas can be registered with the Artifacts Manager to add context to an operation.
-The schemas would be added to a schema pool along with the core schema.
-Option 3: Combination of both.
+In this instance registry would still validate each manifest against the OCI image spec and any additional schema validation would be a registry specific implementation.
+The goal is to change the OCI image spec to require registries to be attribute-aware, not attribute schema-aware.

 ### Aggregates

 The attribute query endpoint can be used to automate building application from existing artifacts.
 The endpoint will resolve an attribute query to an index manifest of matching descriptors that can be used for artifact publishing.

 To enable efficiency in this workflow, it would be best practice to only publish one component or file per artifact.
-However, if an artifact is published with more than one file, the UOR client will allow attribute filtering on individual artifacts.
+However, if an artifact is published with more than one file, the Emporous client will allow attribute filtering on individual artifacts.

 ### Search Domains